Friday, 16 August 2019

 He inherited Grove House, Chiswick from his mother in 1607, and purchased the manor of Buckhhurst at Wokingham (Berks).

 He died 3 April 1630 and was buried at Chiswick (Middx), where he is commemorated by a monument (there was formerly another in St Pancras Old Church, Middx); his will was proved 10 April 1630 and an inquisition post mortem was held later that year.
-His widow married 2nd, 23 May 1633 at St Andrew, Holborn (Middx), Thomas Willis (1582-1660) of Isleworth, schoolmaster, and was living in 1643.
+His widow married 2nd, 23 May 1633 at St Andrew, Holborn (Middx), Thomas Willis (c.1576-1656) of Fen Ditton (Cambs), Clerk of the Crown in Chancery, and had further issue; she was living in 1643.

 Barker, Thomas (d.
 1643).
 Second son of Thomas Barker (c.1569-1630) and his wife Mary Saunders.
 Educated at Trinity College, Oxford (matriculated 1634/5) and Middle Temple (admitted 1636).
 A Royalist; said to have been killed at the Battle of Lansdown, 5 July 1643.
 He was unmarried and without issue.